elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 Pacman manager so not specifically Manjaro.

-So I turn on the laptop after a couple months and the network folder no longer works.
+I turn on the laptop after a couple months and the network folder no longer works.
 There were 2.1GB worth of updates so I decided to start upgrading.

-After all the packages were downloading, for a couple minutes there were network errors due to the package manager hitting `http://mirror.ragenetwork.de` Name or service not known errors.
+After all the packages were downloading, for a couple minutes there were network errors due to the package manager hitting `http://mirror.ragenetwork.de` "name or service not known" errors.
 Why are packages not installed while downloading new packages?
-That's inefficient.
+It's inefficient.

 Only after the packages were installed and a restart completed did the network drive start to work.

 ### Unintuitive Appearance Settings

 So I click appearance from the settings app and there is no option to change the wallpaper.
 Pretty dumb!

+### Webcam

+The webcam does not work.
+Glitches with green.

 ## Other Issues